5 Table processing with Tablecloth

 (tc/group-by [:hour])

-Now, we can aggregate over the groups to recieve a summary.
+Now, we can aggregate over the groups to receive a summary.
 The resulting summary dataset will no longer be a grouped dataset.
 We will order the summary by the hour.

 (-> preprocessed-trips